CheeseCake87/PDF-Generator-Service/README.md

 ## How it works

-This service uses Flask with WeasyPrint to generate PDFs from given html.
+This service uses Flask + granian (a Rust HTTP server) and WeasyPrint or the Chromium web browser to generate PDFs from the given html.

+Chromium is set up to print in A4 pages, and Weasyprint is a little more flexible and allows you to pass in the page size via css.

 The service listens on port `9898` by default, but can be changed by setting the environment variable `PDFGS_PORT`.
 Although it is